imorpha/notes/content/Separation of concerns in app usage.md

 The solution is separation of concerns.
 That means identifying functions that can work independently and separating them as much as possible.

 For example, in Telegram itself, we can use the folder and archive features, or turn off notifications.
-Or even better, use a different app for each of these tasks: work chats in Slack, personal tasks in Todoist, writing in Obsidian, reading in Omnivore, etc.
+Or even better, use a different app for each of these tasks: work chats in Slack, [[Important features in a planner app|personal tasks in Todoist]], writing in Obsidian, reading in Omnivore, etc.

 Once you do this, you realize that apart from the benefits of separation itself, each of these apps, being designed for a specific function, performs that task much better than a multipurpose app.

-It's really satisfying that Telegram has these features like folders, archive, and notification management.
+It's really gratifying that Telegram has these features like folders, archive, and notification management.
 Some apps, like Instagram, are deliberately designed to mess up your brain.
 But that's a discussion for another day.

 Related:
 - Separation of concerns can also exist in note-taking: Zettelkasten/Evergreen Notes